aws-samples/aws-database-acceleration-toolkit/README.md

 ```

 ### Step 2: Review and update the terraform.tfvars
-Review the Terraform variable definition file called terraform.tfvars and update the values for the variables as per your use case.
+Review the Terraform variable definition file called `terraform.tfvars` and update the values for the variables as per your use case.
 The following shows an example for the variable to specify AWS region for your database related resources.
 ```shell script
 region = "us-east-2"
 ```

 ### Step 3: Run Terraform INIT
-Initialize a working directory with configuration files
+Initialize a working directory with configuration files by running `terraform init`

 ```shell script